In reversal, US poised to approve Abrams tanks for Ukraine

 Lawmakers in Congress have also been pushing the U.S. to beef up its aid to Ukraine.

-Senate Republican leader Mitch McConnell said Tuesday the Biden administration and allies should send more military aid to Ukraine, and that the U.S. must provide more tanks and weapons to help Ukraine "win this war."
+Senate Republican leader Mitch McConnell said Tuesday “it’s time, past time” for the Biden administration and allies to send more military aid to Ukraine, and that the U.S. must provide more tanks and weapons to help Ukraine “win this war.”

 “It’s time, past time, for the Biden administration and our allies to get serious about helping Ukraine finish the job and retake their country.”